 Read For Understanding, Not For Class

 The reading in law school is a trap.
 You can spend hours reading and briefing cases every night and still not make it through all your assigned reading.
-If you play by the rules here, you will spend far too much time trying to understand cases and not enough time preparing for your exams.
-So don’t play by the rules.
+If you play by the rules set by your professor, you will spend far too much time trying to understand cases and not enough time preparing for your exams.
+So don’t play by those rules while preparing for class.

-Start by pulling out the outlines for the class.
+Start by using the outlines for the class.
 Read the portions of the outline that cover your reading for the day.
 This will give you an idea of what your professor is looking for and what you are meant to get out of the reading.
-This will also speed up your reading a lot.
+This will also speed up your reading of the actual material.

 Once you know what your professor is looking for in general, read your cases with that in mind.
 Usually, you will want to be looking for a general rule used by the case.
 Ask yourself, “What rule can I take from this case that I might apply to a fact-pattern later?”
 Once you have the general rule, pay attention to the court’s reasoning.
 How does the court apply the rule to the facts?